tianocore/edk2/PrmPkg/Readme.md

 formal design and is not validated at product quality.
 The development of this feature is shared in the edk2-staging branch to simplify collaboration by allowing direct code contributions and early feedback throughout its development.

+> By default, the build makes use of a new ACPI OperationRegion type specifically introduced for PRM called `PlatformRtMechanism`.
+Support for this OperationRegion is planned for the next release of the ACPI specification.
+However, support for `PlatformRtMechanism` is already included in the iASL Compiler/Disassembler for early prototyping (i.e. this package).
+If you would like the default build to work and/or to use PRM handlers that are invoked through ACPI, iASL compiler [20200528](https://acpica.org/node/181) or greater must be used.
+If you are only interested in compiling the code and/or using direct call style PRM handlers, you can simply remove `PrmSsdtInstallDxe` from `PrmPkg.dsc`.

 ## How to Build PrmPkg
 As noted earlier, resources in `PrmPkg` are intended to be referenced by a platform firmware so it can adopt support for PRM.
 In that case, the platform firmware should add the `PrmConfigDxe` and `PrmLoaderDxe` drivers to its DSC and